-Conduct Probation is a written sanction with or without loss of designated privileges signifying that additional disregard for the Code of Conduct will constitute grounds for suspension or expulsion.
+Is a written sanction with or without loss of designated privileges signifying that additional disregard for the Code of Conduct will constitute grounds for suspension or expulsion.
 A specific time period of probation will always be prescribed.
 Other conditions or restrictions may also be included or a combination of sanctions imposed.